 - Through the teaching of letters and sounds the children are taught the essential skills needed for speaking and reading.
-Phonics is taught daily to all children in Foundation Stage, and KS1 in an ability group format.
+Phonics is taught daily to all children in Foundation Stage, and KS1 using Little Wandle Letters and sounds revised.
 Extra support is provided to those in Year 2 who have not passed phonics screening in Year 1 and interventions are planned for those children who are working below expected levels.
-Children are taught in their classes and teaching assistants teach intervention groups for those children who need extra support.
+Children are taught in their classes and teachers/teaching assistants teach intervention groups for those children who need extra support.

 - Teachers regularly assess the pupil’s phonics knowledge using the phonics assessment and past Phonics Screening Check papers.
 These regular assessments inform planning and allow teachers to identify any gaps in learning.